JKalliomaki/chip8EMU/README.md

 Rendering of the game is done with [oneLoneCoder's PixelGameEngine.](https://github.com/OneLoneCoder/olcPixelGameEngine)

-Screenshot of the engine in usage:
+Screenshot of the emulator in usage:

 ![Screenshot of the game](https://github.com/JKalliomaki/chip8EMU/blob/master/ScreenCapOfPong.png)

 To play you need to build the game files using Visual Studio